 Lagos Rail Mass Transit is an urban rail system being constructed in Lagos.
 The project is being managed by the Lagos Metropolitan Area Transport Authority (LAMATA).

-Equipment like electric power, rolling stock, signalling and fare collection equipment for the rail be offered by private sectors under a Concession Contract.
-LAMATA will be responsible in, regulation, policy direction and infrastructure for the network.
+Equipment like electric power, rolling stock, signalling and fare collection equipment for the rail be offered by the private sector under a Concession Contract.
+LAMATA will be responsible for, regulation, policy direction, and infrastructure for the network.

 A metro was proposed to be developed in Lagos.

 Lagos Rail Mass Transit construction was approved to proceed.